 And with modern inventions like the car banished to its outskirts, Les Baux-de-Provence looks to remain that way.

-This historic little village has been occupied since prehistoric times.
+This historic and beautiful little village has been occupied since prehistoric times.
 Some historians theorize that the first people to inhabit the site were over 6,000 years ago.